How To Cook The Perfect Valentine’s Meal

-Staying in and cooking for your Valentine rather than dining out can be a more intimate and thoughtful option – but it can also be daunting.
-Luckily Head Chef at Roast, Paul Shearing, is here to help.
-Read on for Paul’s top tips on creating the perfect home-cooked romantic dinner this Valentine’s Day…
+Forget fancy restaurants, we’ll all be at home this Valentine’s Day.
+But fear not: staying in and cooking for your significant other can actually be a more intimate and thoughtful option.
+Luckily Head Chef at Roast, Paul Shearing, is here to help with some top tips for creating the perfect home-cooked romantic dinner.

 Use locally sourced, seasonal ingredients